Sasuke214/My-JS-Learning-Curve/README.md

 *5. Can be used as a private variable for a block, which can only be assessed with functions or var iables within that block.*

-*6. If let is used to declare variable anywhere in the program, it will be in TDZ.*
+*6. If let is used to declare variable anywhere in the program, it will be in TDZ until it is initialized*

-*7. If any variable is redeclared*

 ___